What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: A typology of HVTs

 Where should we locate the standard QM in this picture?
-I think that two variants of the standard QM need to be distinguished that differ in the ontological status they assign to the quantum state.
+It seems that two variants of the standard QM need to be distinguished that differ in the ontological status they assign to the quantum state.
 If the quantum state is regarded as a beable of the standard QM, then this theory is locally indeterminate.
-This route is taken, among others, by \citet[p.~127]{norsen-foundations-2017}, who emphasises that being locally indeterminate is a stronger kind of non-locality than causal non-locality: \begin{quote} [...] it would probably be most accurate to summarize the situation by describing quantum mechanics here as ``not even non-local''.
+This route is taken, among others, by \citet[p.~127]{norsen-foundations-2017}, who emphasises that being locally indeterminate is a stronger kind of nonlocality than causal nonlocality: \begin{quote} One might think that, by showing that we cannot cleanly apply Bell's formulation of locality to diagnose [the standard QM] as nonlocal in the EPR scenario, we leave the door open to the claim that perhaps the theory is, after all, consistent with relativistic local causality.
+But that is wrong, for several reasons. [...] it would probably be most accurate to summarize the situation by describing quantum mechanics here as ``not even non-local''.
 Remember what ``locality'' means: the causal influences that objects, moving and interacting in three-dimensional space, exert on one another, always propagate at the speed of light or slower.
 A theory which fails to provide a clear ontology of objects moving and interacting in three-dimensional space [...] doesn't even rise to the level of making the question, of whether causal influences always propagate at the speed of light or slower, or not, meaningful. \end{quote}

 An alternative route, which excludes the quantum state from the beables of the standard QM, is taken by Bell himself.
-For him, the beables in ordinary QM are only ``experimental procedures and experimental results'' and the wave function is ``a convenient but inessential mathematical device for formulating correlations'' between such beables \citep[p.~53]{Bell1976}.
-Since the mentioned beables are local, the standard QM, understood in this way, is locally determinate but at the price of excluding the quantum state from the ontology while retaining it in the formalism.
+For him, the beables in the standard QM are only ``experimental procedures and experimental results'', whereas the wave function is ``a convenient but inessential mathematical device for formulating correlations'' between such beables \citep[p.~53]{Bell1976}.
+Since the mentioned beables are locally well-defined, the standard QM, understood in this way, is locally determinate but at the price of excluding the quantum state from the ontology while retaining it in the formalism.